 Viollet-le-Duc Drawing Worlds is organized by Bard Graduate Center in partnership with the Médiathèque du patrimoine et de la photographie, a department of the French Ministry of Culture.

-Curated by Barry Bergdoll, Meyer Schapiro Professor of Art History in the Department of Art History and Archaeology at Columbia University; and Martin Bressani, William MacDonald Professor at the Peter guo-hua Fu School of Architecture at McGill University; with project coordination by Emma Cormack, BGC Associate Curator.
+Curated by Barry Bergdoll, Meyer Schapiro Professor of Art History in the Department of Art History and Archaeology at Columbia University; and Martin Bressani, William MacDonald Professor at the Peter guo-hua Fu School of Architecture at McGill University; with project coordination by Emma Cormack, BGC associate curator.

 Support for Viollet le Duc Drawing Worlds is generously provided by the Achelis and Bodman Foundation, the Gladys Krieble Delmas Foundation, the Tavolozza Foundation with additional support by Furthermore: a program of the J. M. Kaplan Fund, Camilla Dietz Bergeron, Ltd., the Fondation Napoléon, and other donors to Bard Graduate Center.